Upcoming Election Dates & Registration Deadlines

 - You are in the parish where you are registered to vote and you are voting at the wrong precinct.

 - You are in a precinct that is not in the parish where you are registered to vote.

 - You are not registered to vote in Louisiana, and you enter a precinct to vote.

 For all these instances, you may vote a paper provisional ballot for federal offices, you will not be allowed to vote on the voting machines for state, local or municipal offices, propositions or constitutional amendments.

-If you have cast a provisional ballot and would like to know if it was counted, please utilize your state's resource.
+Provisional ballots are counted by 3 days after the election.
+If you would like to know if it was counted, please utilize your state's resource.
 Voters should wait at least 7 days after an election to check the status.